Transforma logo

 Track & Trace and blockchain

 This section expounds on the convergence of the IoT and blockchain, which ensures that solutions deployed in supply chains are more transparent and trustable.
 It then talks about the reasons behind the rising demand for supply chain transparency, like consumers being more concerned than ever about the environmental impact of the products they buy.
 It also lists some of the benefits of this transparency from the companies’ point of view.
-For instance, real-time location of products helps companies optimise their process and manage inventory.
+For instance, the real-time location of products helps companies optimise their process and manage inventory.

 Some relevant case studies have also been included in the report.
 For example, CouriersPlease, a subsidiary of SingPost, deployed Optus’ LPWA-based, battery-powered asset tracking solutions, powered by Thinxtra’s Sigfox Network to help it scale efficiently while reducing instances of lost transportation cages and operating costs.